phillipbvetter/sdeTMB/README.md

-### NOTE: The package is work in progress, and features might be deleted or changed altogether

 # Continuous Time Stochastic Modelling for R using Template Model Builder (ctsmrTMB)

 `ctsmrTMB` is an R package for parameter estimation, state filtration and forecasting in stochastic state space models, heavily inspired by [Continuous Time Stochastic Modelling](https://ctsm.info).